-Before we delve deeper into how to remove and prevent mould in your home, let’s take a closer look at how it forms.
-Mould can make its way into your home much more easily than you think.
+Before we delve deeper into how to remove and prevent mold in your home, let’s take a closer look at how it forms.
+Mold can make its way into your home much more easily than you think.
 The only thing it needs to survive is high air humidity.
-And that brings us to the reason why your bathroom ceiling is one of the first places you might notice mould in your home: the water vapour released while you take a shower rises and forms condensation on the cold ceiling.
+And that brings us to the reason why your bathroom ceiling is one of the first places you might notice mold in your home: the water vapor released while you take a shower rises and forms condensation on the cold ceiling.
 Poor bathroom ventilation is the main contributor to this.
 By the way, did you know that the average family generates around eight litres of water vapour per day?
 All simply by cooking, bathing, breathing and sweating!
 If you’d like to measure the air humidity level in your home, Renson Sense, our smart CO2 monitor, is the perfect way to do so.

 Another factor that can’t be overlooked is that our homes are much better insulated than they once were.
-As a result, moisture can’t find a way out, and mould in the home is the inevitable consequence.
+As a result, moisture can’t find a way out, and mold in the home is the inevitable consequence.
 Hopefully, this has made it clear just why ventilation is so important; important enough for the government to set specific requirements for newbuild or extensive renovation projects.
 Without a ventilation system, damp problems around the home will occur sooner or later.

-The stains caused by mould in the home don’t exactly look pretty, but the consequences go much further than what you see with the naked eye.
+The stains caused by mold in the home don’t exactly look pretty, but the consequences go much further than what you see with the naked eye.
 A few dark patches on the wallpaper or plasterwork in rooms were damp is gaining the upper hand might be all you see at first, but as damp penetrates deeper and deeper into your walls and ceilings, it weakens the structure of your home.
 The consequence is that the surface finish starts to crumble or come loose.
 Extra vigilance is required for wooden structures: when wood is affected by damp, the consequences aren’t immediately visible from the outside.
 On the inside, however, the wood could well be rotting away.
 The consequences can be pretty nasty, but they can be avoided — on the condition that you take action early on.

 If your home is affected by the type of fungus that causes dry rot — older homes are particularly at risk here — the rotting process will take hold much more quickly.
 In this case, it’s especially important to check your joists and roof to prevent things from getting any worse.

-It should be clear by now that mould can cause a significant amount of damage to your home.
-But structural elements aren’t the only ones to suffer: for residents too, the impact of mould often goes far beyond the proverbial thorn in the side.
+It should be clear by now that mold can cause a significant amount of damage to your home.
+But structural elements aren’t the only ones to suffer: for residents too, the impact of mold often goes far beyond the proverbial thorn in the side.
 Research has shown that breathing in fungal spores can cause several symptoms.
 They can even cause certain rare conditions, such as allergic sinusitis (which can also be triggered by dust mites in the home).
 The most common problems are:

 - Breathing difficulties